xunzi/monitoring/README.md

-# Some monitoring stuff for icinga (or nagois if you are so inclined)
+# Some monitoring stuff for icinga (or nagios if you are so inclined)

 ## check_radius